philosophy

 The Bet

-Maybe we’re wrong.
-Maybe the surveillance model is so entrenched that nobody will pay for the alternative.
-But we’d rather build something we believe in and find out than build something we don’t.
+Maybe I’m wrong.
+But I’d rather build something I believe in and find out than build something I don’t.

 What Comes Next

 This is the beginning.
-We’re building in public, documenting our decisions, and sharing what we learn.
+I’m building in public, documenting decisions, and sharing what I learn.
 Not because transparency is a growth hack, but because it’s the right way to earn trust.

-Welcome to Michael Craig Group.
-Your data belongs to you.
+Your work belongs to you.
 Let’s build something worth using.